- 2018 Registration is closed -

 - Herbicide-Free Weed Control for Habitat Establishment.
 Xerces Society, Sarah Foltz Jordan, Conservation Specialist.

-- ROUND TABLE DISCUSSIONS: Pollinator Communities, Funding, Urban Habitat, Motivating Staff.
+- ROUND TABLE DISCUSSIONS: Funding Projects, Urban Habitat, Motivating Staff.

 - Importance of Good Policy.
 Wayne Sandberg, Washington County & Rep. Rick Hansen, District 52A.